Bushcrafts survival skills week

 furniture, simple utensils and baskets

 explore a range of additions to your camp site and bushcraft existence

 including making camp furniture from round wood, making simple baskets

 £250 per person for two people ; £50 per additional group member.

 example a group of four will pay £150 each for the week; a group of six

 will pay only £116.67 each and so on).
 Individual one-to-one booking

 available at £500.
 Accommodation not included; see booking information.

-You can wild camp on site in your shelter for a small additional cost -
+You can wild camp on site in your shelter for an additional cost -

 please ask for details at time of booking.